Keith Browner: Professional career

 Browner was selected by the Tampa Bay Buccaneers with the 30th overall pick in the second round of the 1984 NFL draft.
 This pick was called the "worst choice of the day" by Chicago Bears scout Jim Parmer.
 At the end of his first season, he was named to the 1984 PFWA All-Rookie Team.
 Browner played in an era of intense struggle for the Buccaneers, with the team only winning ten games during Browner's three seasons.
 The team and Browner failed to see eye to eye, with Browner saying the team had a "losing attitude" while he was suspended for 3 days during his final season with the team due to his "chronic tardiness."

 The Buccaneers traded Browner to the San Francisco 49ers for a 1988 sixth round draft pick.
 He was released by the 49ers in September before being resigned as a replacement.
 He spent only two more weeks with the team before being traded to the Los Angeles Raiders.

 Browner was signed as a free agent by the San Diego Chargers on April 13, 1988.
 He was set to be used as both a linebacker and defensive lineman.
 After butting heads with all three of his past teams, initially spirits were high going into Browner's first season with the Chargers.
 However, on September 1, 1989, Browner was suspended for thirty days following a positive test for steroid use.
 He had previously started at defensive end during the 1988 season.
 Browner protested the suspension, referring to the test as faulty.

-Post-National Football League

 After being released by the Chargers, Browner spent time in the Canadian Football League.
 He spent time with the Toronto Argonauts before joining the Arena Football League (AFL).
 While playing in the AFL, Browner attempted to sign with the British Columbia Lions to no avail.
 He also spent the 1994 season with the Shreveport Pirates before being waived in May 1995.

 Browner played with the Tampa Bay Storm of the AFL for three seasons, including while they were known as the Pittsburgh Gladiators.
 He also spent time with the Charlotte Rage in 1996 and the Arizona Rattlers in 1997.
 Browner was named to the second 1990 All-Arena Team team with the Gladiators and the 1993 All-Star team with the Storm.